otherworldly94b/Top-10-highest-grossing-anime-franchises/README.md

 ## Testing
 ---
 - Tested on browsers: Chrome and Edge
-- I tested for responsiveness on all standard screen sizes using devtools.
+- I tested for responsiveness on all standard screen sizes using devtools and the "Am I Responsive website".
 - All text is readable and easy to understand
 - The form functions correctly, requires input on all fields and the email field requires an email address.
 The submit button also works.

 ## Bugs

-This has not been deployed to GitHub Pages yet but I will test it more when I do have it deployed.
+This project has been deployed to GitHub Pages but I have yet to find any issues.
-I believe I have used absolute file paths so that may present a problem.
+All links and CSS work correctly.

 ## Validator Testing